juxor/afaq/markdown/secC8.md

 Social Keynesianism directs part of the total surplus value to workers and unemployed while military Keynesianism transfers surplus value from the general population to capital and from capital to capital.
-This allows R&amp;D; and capital to be publicly subsidised, as well as essential but unprofitable capital to survive.
+This allows R&amp;D and capital to be publicly subsidised, as well as essential but unprofitable capital to survive.
 As long as real wages did not exceed a rise in productivity, Keynesianism would continue.
 However, both functions have objective limits as the transfer of profits from successful capital to essential, but less successful, or long term investment can cause a crisis is there is not enough profit available to the system as a whole.
 The surplus